Pp3ng/CinCout/README.md

 # WEB C/C++ Code Editor and Compiler

-This project is a web IDE(integrated development environment) for _C/C++_ language.
+This project is a web IDE (integrated development environment) for _C/C++_ language.
 It allows users to write code, compile, analyze, and run C/C++ programs directly in their web browser.
-The application is built using Node.js for the backend and HTML/CSS/JavaScript for the frontend.
+The application is built using TypeScript/Node.js for the backend and HTML/CSS/JavaScript for the frontend.

 # Screenshots 📷